Schools and Colleges Outreach

 The talk lasts approximately 45 minutes, plus 15 minutes for questions.

 We are always happy to hear from teachers, and will try wherever possible to help answer questions about our application processes, and advise on how you can best support and inform your students.
-Please contact Lizzie Fry, our Access and Outreach Coordinator using the link below:
+Please contact Rebecca Smithson, our Access and Outreach Coordinator using the link below:

 Please note that due to limited resources we may only be able to offer a partial programme to schools and colleges with a strong history of sending successful applicants to Oxford.